nwoltman/sublime-ejs/README.md

 If you'd prefer to use a different color scheme, you may need to add lines like [these](https://github.com/nwoltman/sublime-ejs/blob/master/Dracula%20EJS.YAML-tmTheme#L228-241) to make the highlighting more compatible with EJS.

-### Pitfalls
+### Shortcomings

-Since this syntax definition imports the existing HTML definition and Babel definition for JavaScript instead of writing a full definition from scratch, there are a few pitfalls that cause it to fall short in some areas.
+##### Babel Requirement

+The default Sublime JavaScript syntax definition does not have very good support for code that uses ES6+ syntax and the Sublime syntax definition language does not allow you to use an alternate syntax definition if the chosen one does not exist, so Babel will remain a requirement until one of those things changes.

-##### Highlighting Errors
+##### Highlighting Hiccup

 Currently, this syntax definition cannot recognize when an EJS closing tag (i.e. `%>`) is part of a JavaScript string or regex, so it will end the JavaScript section and return to highlighting HTML even though it shouldn't.